More winter activities

 Notes:

-1 I have a memory of watching the television show, Entertainment Tonight, over 5 months after the release of the 1997 movie, Titanic.
-The ET hosts started the show talking incredulously about a small town in upstate New York that had only, just then, gotten the movie at the town’s theater.
+1 Here’s how small the town is, and it has to do with local culture.
+I have a memory of watching the television show, Entertainment Tonight, over 5 months after the release of the 1997 movie, Titanic.
+The ET hosts start that night’s show talking incredulously about a small town in upstate New York that had only, just then, gotten the movie at the town’s theater.
 I remember thinking that the Gard Theater in Spring Green had also not gotten that blockbuster.

 And I remember one time in which I was at a break at a summer music show with an old boyfriend.
 Someone else walked outside with us and he asked them how they liked our little town.